-When the offence is committed with the intention to cause GBH, it is an offence under section 18, and the maximum sentence is life imprisonment.
+When the offence is committed with the intention to cause GBH, it is an offence under section 18.
+The maximum sentence is life imprisonment.
 The same offence committed without intent (section 20) has a maximum sentence of 5 years.

 For an offence to be committed unlawfully and maliciously, it means that there is no defence such as self-defence, force used for preventing crime, defence of property or another.